 Mammalian cell culture bioprocesses are increasingly gaining importance in the biopharmaceutical industry.
 Due to the high demand of product quality, the incubated shaker as a production unit can become a limiting factor after a certain point.
-Moreover, since real-time monitoring and control is not possible in a shaker, eventual process transfer and scaling-up are indispensable measures.
+Learn more and watch the webinar at the end of this post.

 The typical process cycle